Translating and Interpreting Service

 A telephone interpreting service is available 24 hours a day, seven days a week.
 You can also pre‑book a phone interpreter or book a face to face appointment.

-For more information contact:
+For more information visit the TIS national website.

 Adult Migrant English Program

 The Commonwealth Government administers the Adult Migrant English Program which gives eligible migrants and humanitarian entrants who do not have functional English up to 510 hours of free English language classes.

 You may be eligible for the AMEP if you are a permanent resident of Australia or hold an eligible temporary visa.

 In addition, you must meet the following time frames from the date of your visa commencement or arrival in Australia: